1946 It’s Good to be Home

 The shift slowed—but did not stop—either Williams or the Red Sox.
 And it was Williams who served poetic justice when, on September 13, the slow-footed slugger hit the opposite way and snuck in the first and only inside-the-park home run of his career against Boudreau and the Williams Shift.
 The homer accounted for the game’s only run, which clinched the AL pennant for Boston.

 Williams’ 1946 performance—a .342 batting average, 38 home runs and 123 RBIs—finally cemented him with a long-overdue Most Valuable Player award voters had previously robbed him of at least twice.
-But Williams also got plenty of support, especially from a strong-hitting Red Sox infield that included first baseman Rudy York, the former Tiger slugger who knocked in 119 runs; second baseman Bobby Doerr, who punched in 116; and shortstop Johnny Pesky, who led the AL with 208 hits while batting .335.
+But Williams also got plenty of support, especially from a strong-hitting Red Sox infield that included first baseman Rudy York, the former Detroit slugger who knocked in 119 runs; second baseman Bobby Doerr, who punched in 116; and shortstop Johnny Pesky, who led the AL with 208 hits while batting .335.
 The team’s league-high .271 batting average made life easy for its pitching staff, led by second-year hurler Boo Ferriss (25 wins against six losses) and veteran Tex Hughson (20-11).